Follow these five tips to make sure your rebranding is a success.

 Rebranding is more than just changing your logo or your filter on Instagram.
 The process is really about changing how people think about your brand.
 Companies rebrand for various reasons, including new leadership, a new target audience or a new company vision, but no matter the reason, rebranding is a big deal, and deciding to rebrand should not be taken lightly.

 "Rebranding (or at least one that is done right) will energize your company," said Mike Jones, CEO of brand agency Resound.
 "Staff will be clearer on your purpose, vision and values.
 Potential customers will resonate with your personality and communications.
 Sales will get easier.
 Marketing will be more efficient, as designers, writers and creators for your brand will have clear guidelines."

-Here's how to tackle a rebranding.
+How to tackle a rebrand

 1. Ask yourself the tough questions.

-Michelle Barry, founder of Mesmerize Media Consulting, said that it's important to really think about your company and get a strong understanding of who your company is, what you do better than anyone, and what you want your customers to know about you.
+Michelle Barry, founder of Mesmerize Media Consulting, said it's important to really think about your company and get a strong understanding of who your company is, what you do better than anyone, and what you want your customers to know about you.
 Think about your current customer base and what type of brand values they are searching for.
 Keep up to date with current events and find out what is trending right now in the market.
 What are customers looking for in a business similar to yours?